Now That’s a Smart Watch: A Closer Look at Jaeger-LeCoultre’s Handsome Polaris Collection

 To the glee of some, and the chagrin of others, one of the latest trends amongst high-end watchmakers is to create a smartwatch.
 Hardened fans of horology, however, will proffer that the delicate complications included in an intricate automatic movement are far smarter than the beeping brains of a digital device, which also happens to be worn on the wrist.

 Ultra-premium watchmakers Jaeger-LeCoultre made a splash at SIHH this year with their latest release; not a smartwatch, but something that speaks to fans of their classic wares.
-You may remember we got excited about it in our Styling a Speyside Icon: The Balvenie x Oscar Hunt Suit.
+You may remember we got excited about it in our daily wrap-up of the show.
 Now we’re going to take a deeper dive into the JLC Polaris collection, in our opinion one of the most classic and handsome examples of horology of late, and a welcome addition to the brand’s revered line up.

 The Polaris was originally born as a breakthrough model of the highly lauded Memovox, the first ever diver’s watch to house an alarm mechanism.
 The alarm mechanism was (and still is) one of the most popular complications amongst users, and its appeal to divers was obvious (and hence made it an instant success).
 The inclusion of a rotating bezel inside the glass, and the 20ATM water resistance, meant that it could stake its claim as a true diver’s watch, while looking like something better suited to the dining hall at Windsor Castle.
 Early Memovox examples were seen on the wrists of many from 1950 (when they were first released) onward, but it wasn’t until 1965, when the Memovox Polaris first went into production, that people really started to pay attention.
 The 1968 model is perhaps one of the most iconic timepieces of all time.